-- Some evaluation strategies for the untyped lambda-calculus essentially do this, but they have not proven relevant to defining the semantics of real programming languages.
+- The preceding definition of value in a technical context later in this course but ambda-calculus essentially do this, but it is not a reasonable way to defin relevant to defining the semantics of real programming languages.
 Why? - What if we allow arguments in procedure application reductions that aren't values?
 Example:

-'''

 ((lambda y 5) ((lambda x (x x)) (lambda x (x x))))

-'''